Auli3/PI-2---Datathon---Henry/README.md

 In this project I implemented machine learning to categorize price values for properties in Colombia, more precisely, to predict if a property would be expensive or cheap.

-I started by estudying the .csv data trough python pandas and dropping the columns with more NaN values (most of these with over %70 of missing data) and other columns with just descriptions that I considered not relevant for my task.
+I started by estudying the properties_colombia_train.csv data trough python pandas and dropping the columns with more NaN values (most of these with over %70 of missing data) and other columns with just descriptions that I considered not relevant for my task.

+Before I decided to drop most of the columns, I tried to fill them, mostly because those columns happened to be the ones with the state, city and neighboorhud.

+I tried using a function with geopy to get the locations for each of these columns, but at the time of applying the function in that field it would take too long for fully filling them, it's also worth pointing that the names of the locations given by the library not all matched with the locations already in the columns, so it would have made the process of normalizing the columns all more difficult.

 With the remaining columns there were still some NaN values so I checked each individually to see if I tried to fill them or drop those entries.